giacfalk/URGED/README.md

 Helper functions in `URGED/support`

 # Data sets
+The following Zenodo repository contains all the input data files required to replicate the workflow of the analysis: https://doi.org/10.5281/zenodo.17803495

 The following files are saved as intermediate or output files.
-Usually either in .rds or .RData.
+Usually either in .rds or .RData:

 ## UGS data
 This dataset contains all points for all 180 cities with ugs AND also KGC, LCZ, GHS-associated variables (subregion etc.).
 For various process reasons, this is produced in `0_build_ugspoints_database.R`: